polarsource/polar/README.md

 **🐛 Found a bug?** [Submit it here](https://github.com/polarsource/polar/issues).

 **🔓 Found a security vulnerability?** We greatly appreciate responsible and private disclosures to security@polar.sh.
 See [Security](./README.md#Security)

-## Polar SDK
-Build your own integration with Polar using the [Polar SDK](./clients/packages/sdk) - a JavaScript library which exposes a client based on the Polar OpenAPI schema.

 ## Contributions